cybercongress/go-cyber/docs/help/run_validator.md

-# Join Cyberd Network As Validator test!
+# Join Cyberd Network As Validator

 **Note**.
 Currently active dev testnet is `euler-2` (substitute <testnet_chain_id> with that value).